-Digital Communications Digital communications tools are critical for political subdivisions to communicate with the public and encourage public participation in all matters of community development.
+Digital communications tools are critical for political subdivisions to communicate with the public and encourage public participation in all matters of community development.
 This chart shows the average frequency with which political subdivisions use various digital communications tools.

-.
-(10.00

-% 100%

-Never

-59

-Digital Interactions

 This chart shows the frequency with which residents in the community report that they digitally interact with their local government offices.
-Examining the digital interaction of residents and the digital communications tools used by government agencies can help identify ways to increase the online presence of the government sector.
+Examining the digital interaction of residents, and the digital communications tools used by government agencies, can help identify ways to increase the online presence of the government sector.

-60

-Public Wi-Fi

 Public Wi-Fi can help create a better-connected community by providing additional access points for those with devices limited by mobile data plans or those without mobile broadband capability.
-This chart shows the percent of political subdivisions that offer free Wi-Fi to the public.
+This chart shows the percentage of political subdivisions that offer free Wi-Fi to the public.

-Presence of a Website The website of a political subdivision may be the first point of contact a resident or business may have with local government when an issue arises or information is required.
-This chart shows the percent of political subdivisions with a website in the community compared to those in other Connected communities.
+Presence of a Website

+The website of a political subdivision may be the first point of contact a resident or business has with local government when an issue arises or information is required.
+This chart shows the percentage of political subdivisions in the community that have a website, compared to those in other Connected communities.